SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mail-enabled-security-groups.md

 ### Use the EAC to create a mail-enabled security group

-1. In the EAC, go to **Recipients** > **Groups**.
+1. In the EAC, go to **Recipients** \> **Groups**.

 2. Click **New**![Add icon](../media/ITPro_EAC_AddIcon.png) and then select **Security group** in the drop down list that appears.
     ![In the EAC, click Recipients, Groups, New, Security Group](../media/36d5bb51-b232-410a-886a-7326aecec78b.png)

 3. On the **New security group** page that opens, configure these settings (values marked with an **\*** are required):

-  - **\* Display name** This value should help users immediately recognize what the group is used for.
+  - **\* Display name**: This value should help users immediately recognize what the group is used for.
 This name appears in the global address list, on the To: line when email is sent to this group, and in the **Groups** list in the EAC.
 The maximum length in the EAC is 64 characters, and the value must be unique.

     > [!NOTE]
     > If a group naming policy is applied, you need to follow the naming constraints that are enforced for your organization.
 For more information, see [Create a Distribution Group Naming Policy](http://technet.microsoft.com/library/b2ffb654-345d-4be1-be8e-83d28901373e.aspx).
 If you want to override your organization's group naming policy, see [Override a Distribution Group Naming Policy](http://technet.microsoft.com/library/9eb23fc9-3f59-4d09-9077-85c89a051ee0.aspx).

-  - **\* Alias** This value is used to generate the primary email address (  _\<alias\>_@ _\<domain_>).
-This value can contain letters, numbers and the characters !, #, $, %, &amp;, ', *, +, -, /, =, ?, ^, _, `, {, |, } and ~.
+  - **\* Alias**: This value is used to generate the primary email address ( _\<alias\>_@ _\<domain_\>).
+This value can contain letters, numbers and the characters !, #, $, %, &amp;, ', \*, +, -, /, =, ?, ^, _, `, {, |, } and ~.
 Periods (.) are allowed, but each period must be surrounded by other valid characters (for example, help.desk).
 Unicode characters from U+00A1 to U+00FF are also allowed, but are mapped to best-fit US-ASCII text characters in the primary email address (for example, U+00F6 (ö) is changed to oe).
 The alias can't exceed 64 characters and must be unique in the forest.
 When a user types the alias on the To: line of an email message, it resolves to the group's display name.

-  - **Notes** Use this box to describe the purpose of the group.
+  - **Notes**: Use this box to describe the purpose of the group.
 This description appears in the global address list and in the details pane in the EAC.

-  - **Organizational unit** The default location in Active Directory depends on the recipient scope that's configured:
+  - **Organizational unit**: The default location in Active Directory depends on the recipient scope that's configured:

   - If the recipient scope is the Active Directory forest, the default location is the Users container in the domain where the computer that's running the EAC is located.